gabeclass/introcmdline/day1_filesystemnav/README.md

 ```shell
 $ who knows all this about me
 ```
 Ah.
 What's really going on?
+The answer lies within the `man` page (but takes some detective work to uncover).